amcknight/kaizosplits/README.md

 ## Roadmap

+### v1

 - Add fine-grained splits for other hacks and verify existing hacks still function
 - Explain a methodology for adding fine-grained splits for any new hack that anyone can follow

+### Wishlist

-- Create an automatic split generator
+- An automatic split generator
+- Use TAS tech to create little unit test equivalents to ensure changes are mostly backwards compatible